 Depression causes feelings of sorrow, uselessness, vulnerability, and valuelessness.
-It can be mild to moderate with symptoms of indifference, poor appetite, a problem with sleeping, low self-esteem, and fatigue.
+It can be mild to moderate with symptoms of indifference.
+Or poor appetite, a problem with sleeping, low self-esteem, and fatigue.
 Or it can be grimmer.

-Unfortunately, the majority of people who experience depression are women, with nearly two-thirds not getting help needed.
+Unfortunately, the majority of people who experience depression are women.
+And with nearly two-thirds not getting the help needed.
 One in four women is likely to have an episode of major depression at some point in life.

 Factors That Increase Depression in Women

 Experts suggest factors that increase the risk of depression in women.
-This includes reproductive, genetic, or other biological factors; interpersonal factors; and certain psychological and personality characteristics.
-In addition, women juggling work with raising kids and women who are single parents suffer more stress that may trigger symptoms of depression.
-Other factors that could increase risk include:
+This includes reproductive and genetic factors.
+Or other biological and interpersonal factors.
+As well as certain psychological and personality characteristics.
+Likewise, women juggling work with raising kids and single parents suffer more stress that may trigger symptoms of depression.
+Similarly, other factors that could increase risk are:

 - Family history of mood disorders